Webinar

 Key takeaways

-• Capital markets, such as the equity and fixed income markets, match those who have capital to invest with businesses, government entities and entrepreneurs seeking capital to underwrite their plans.
+• Capital markets, which include stock and bond markets, match investors with businesses, government entities and entrepreneurs that are seeking capital for growth.

-Equity market investors continue to benefit from a strong 2024 market environment, this time with positive results spread among a wider swath of equities compared to 2023’s narrow leadership.
-Fixed income markets have struggled more in an environment where already-high interest rates have generally trended even higher.
+Equity market investors continue to benefit from a generally strong 2024 market environment, this time with positive results spread among a wider swath of equities compared with 2023’s narrow leadership.

-“The macroeconomic backdrop for 2024 is one of continued growth, driven primarily by solid consumer spending,” says Rob Haworth, senior investment strategy director at U.S. Bank Wealth Management.
-“At the same time, inflation, while considerably lower than at its peak, is proving to be sticky, and staying above 3%.”
+“The macroeconomic backdrop to this point in 2024 is one of continued growth, driven primarily by solid consumer spending,” says Rob Haworth, senior investment strategy director at U.S. Bank Wealth Management.
+He notes that inflation as measured by the Consumer Price Index, at 2.5% for the 12-months ending in August, is down considerably from peaks reached two years ago.1

-Chart depicts the Consumer Price Index, or CPI, from January 2021 - January 2024.
+Chart depicts Consumer Price Index indication of inflation January 2021 - August 2024.

 Current capital market drivers